galk32/GettingAndCleaningData/Cookbook.md

 6. LAYING

 #    Steps which i followed in order to transform the data set in its final condition:
-1.Improt the 'activity_labels'.txt.
+1. Improt the 'activity_labels'.txt.
-2.Import the 'features.txt' as a tibble.
+2. Import the 'features.txt' as a tibble.
-3.From the 'feature object' make a new subset that contains the std and mean variables as an index.
+3. From the 'feature object' make a new subset that contains the std and mean variables as an index.
-4.Indexing Variable names
+4. Indexing Variable names
-5.Importing and Tidyng 'x_data.txt' and 'y_test.txt
+5. Importing and Tidyng 'x_data.txt' and 'y_test.txt
-6.Binding the activity column with the Test data set 7.Rename activity variables in order to be in the descriptive form.
+6. Binding the activity column with the Test data set
+7. Rename activity variables in order to be in the descriptive form.
-9.Transform activity variables to a factor
+9. Transform activity variables to a factor
-10.The same procedure(steps 5-9) was followed for the train data set.
+10. The same procedure(steps 5-9) was followed for the train data set.
-11.Merging the final two new data sets('x_train_mean_sd_actv' and 'x_test_mean_sd_actv')
+11. Merging the final two new data sets('x_train_mean_sd_actv' and 'x_test_mean_sd_actv')
-12.Creating a second, independent tidy data set with the mean of each variable per activity named 'avg_activity' and then exporting it as a csv file.
+12. Creating a second, independent tidy data set with the mean of each variable per activity named 'avg_activity' and then exporting it as a csv file.
 13. Viewing both Variable summaries and mean values per activity.